 Our dining scene has an incredible selection of classic Southern dishes and an expanding influence of choices from around the world.
 Indulge on award-winning dishes from Georgia’s 100 Plates Locals Love including Aubri Lane’s delicious Crispy Calamari and Sesame Seared Ahi Tuna, The Brick’s Creamy Tomato Soup, and Local Yolkal’s Eggs Benedict.
 There are also plenty of other restaurants with incredible flavors that locals rave about including Bollywood Tacos, Cravings, and Kai Thai.

 Winter ushers in a season of quiet reflection along the shores of Milledgeville’s Lake Sinclair.
 Pack a jacket and cruise along the waters via boat for a day spent soaking up nature’s winter glory or bring along your bait and tackle for some time fishing our waters.
+If you head to the lake during Christmastime, the homes are decorated with colorful lights that shimmer across the lake's surface.
+For a cove that is sure to impress, head towards the south dam and Christmas Cove will be one of the last coves on the right.
+You can see the lights from the big water!
 Even Southern Living featured Lake Sinclair's "Christmas Cove" as a sight to behold!
-Sinclair Marina, Twin Lakes Jet Ski, JereShai Lakeside and Sinclair Wild Watersports have boat rentals suited for all your fun adventures.
-If you head to the lake during Christmas time, the homes are decorated with colorful lights that shimmer across the lake's surface.
+Local marinas have boat rentals suited for all your fun adventures.

 Hiking and biking enthusiasts will love the crispy fresh air at Bartram Forest.
 Venture along small ponds, over bridges and through the pines for an elevated terrain that will reconnect you with the quiet joy of mother nature’s most peaceful season.
 For cyclists, just note that the trails are natural terrain and are best suited to mountain biking.